 Defamation Concerns – are we liable for the content of political ads?

 Finally, all advertising should be reviewed for defamation concerns.
-Although political ads generally refer to public officials/public figures (requiring a plaintiff to prove actual malice before the news organization would be held liable), these actions are expensive to defend and there are never any guarantees.
 Publishers can be held liable for defamatory content of political (and other) advertising.
+Although political ads generally refer to public officials/public figures (requiring a plaintiff to prove actual malice before the news organization would be held liable), these actions are expensive to defend and the result of litigation can never be guaranteed.
 Careful pre-publication review can minimize risk associated with the content of political advertisements.

 As always, this is not intended to be, nor should it be construed as, legal advice.
 News media organizations should contact private counsel or the PNA Legal Hotline at (717) 703-3080 with concerns about the content of a particular political advertisement.